garrandall/popular-music-data/tracks/homely-girl-the-chi-lites.md

 Homely girl you used to be lonely
 You're a beautiful woman oh yeah

-Ooh first they want a chance to hold you
+Oh first they want a chance to hold you
 Then they want a chance to try to control you
 Oh no, don't you know I got to say it